Bubobubobubobubo/sardine/docs/tutorial.md

     again(limping, d=4)
 ```

 The **swimming function** `sleeping_demo()` will recurse after a delay of `2`.
-Think of the time you have in-between as spare time you can use and consume using `sleep()`.
-You can use that time sending instructions and composing the instructions that form your function.
+Think of the time you have in-between a recursion as spare time you can use and consume using `sleep()`.
+You can use that time sending the instructions that compose your swimming function.
 You can also do nothing for most of your time just like in `limping()`.
 You can write code in an imperative fashion, something that you might have already encountered in live coding systems such as [Sonic Pi](https://sonic-pi.net/) or **SuperCollider** `Tdefs`.

-**Be careful**, you can oversleep and trigger a recursion while your function is still running, effectively overlapping versions of your **swimming functions**:
+**Be careful**!
+You can oversleep and trigger a recursion while your function is still running, effectively overlapping different versions of your **swimming functions**:

 ```python
 @swim